KSP-KOS/KSLib/doc/lib_list_dialod.md

   * number, an index of option chosen by user

 description:
-  Open a multipage list dialog, return an index of option chosen by user
+  Open a multipage list dialog, return an index of option chosen by user.

 ### open_cancelable_list_dialog